 Ritani has taken the advantages of online retail (as we cover in our article about online vs. traditional retailers) and is trying to add some unique twists.
 The results are impressive, but I’m not sure how much those features resonate with the consumer.

 Ritani has direct relationships with their suppliers, so the diamonds they have listed are guaranteed to be available.
-This seems to be the case for the big three companies; Blue Nile, James Allen and Ritani.
+This is the case for the biggest two companies as well; Blue Nile and James Allen.